People Everyday

-"People Everyday" is a song by American hip hop group Arrested Development, released in July 1992 as the second single from their debut album, 3 Years, 5 Months & 2 Days in the Life Of...
+"People Everyday" is a song by American hip hop group Arrested Development, released in July 1992 by Chrysalis Records as the second single from their debut album, 3 Years, 5 Months & 2 Days in the Life Of...
 (1992).
-The song rose to number eight on the US Billboard Hot 100.
-It became their biggest hit in the United Kingdom, where it peaked at number two on the UK Singles Chart in November 1992.
+The song is co-written and produced by group member Speech.
+It reached number eight on the US Billboard Hot 100 chart and became the group's biggest hit in the United Kingdom, where it peaked at number two on the UK Singles Chart in November 1992.
 The song also reached the top 10 on the charts of Australia, France, and New Zealand, peaking at number six in all three countries.
+NME ranked "People Everyday" number 38 in their list of "Singles of the Year" in December 1992.

 Content

 The song uses the chorus and basic structure of Sly & the Family Stone's 1969 hit "Everyday People", with new verses written by lead singer Speech.
 He also sings the lead, with additional lyrics sung by Dionne Farris, who is not an official member of the group.
 The single of this song, which was released in 1992, features additional singing vocals by DeAnna Fields, also known as Mawakana Auset, who is an extended family member of the group.
 DeAnna also appears in the video for this song, in addition to serving as wardrobe assistant for the video as well.
 It also uses a sample from "Tappan Zee" by Bob James.

 The narrator describes an incident in which he is enjoying a day at the park, listening to music and spending time with his girlfriend.
 The couple's pleasure is interrupted by the arrival of several "niggas" who are drinking heavily, carrying firearms, and behaving disrespectfully toward the woman.
 The narrator hopes they will leave him in peace, but they instead begin to grope his girlfriend.
 He eventually flies into a rage and assaults one of the men, requiring the efforts of several police officers to pull him away.
 The narrator ends the song with a plea for people to treat each other with respect, since there is no way to predict when a verbal dispute might escalate into a fight or a killing.